 White Notebook - Introduction

-As my personal practice matures and I spend more and more time with the old texts, I get the overwhelming sense that an attempt to put any of it into words is a futile task either for lack of my own understanding or the inevitability of misinterpretation.
-Or that it is constraining to the subject matter and therefore almost certain to miss the mark.
+As my personal practice matures and I spend more and more time with the old texts, I get the overwhelming sense that an attempt to put any of it into words is a futile task—either for lack of my own understanding or the inevitability of misinterpretation—or that it is constraining to the subject matter and therefore almost certain to miss the mark.
 But then again, it is thanks to the contributions of many individuals, each with their unique perspectives and of varied temperaments, that the paths which perhaps seem commonplace to us today exist at all.

 I owe a great deal of thanks to many people.
-To my teachers Noah Williams, Art Lande, Ty Landrum, Mary Taylor, Juan Anguiano, Rajib Karmakar and Al Gardner, you have been patient with me, shared what I know meant a great deal to yourselves, and challenged my conditioning in the kindest ways.
+To my teachers Noah Williams, Art Lande, Ty Landrum, Mary Taylor, Juan Anguiano, Rajib Karmakar and Al Gardner, you have been patient with me, shared what I know has meant a great deal to yourselves, and challenged my conditioning in the kindest ways.
 My view of the possibilities would have been so limited without you.
 To my mother I owe everything.
 You will forever represent the baseline for unconditional love in my life.
 My father, I see you in myself more and more each day and would be fulfilled to become a fraction of the person you were.
 I miss you.
-To my stepfather, thank you for trusting my ability to see right from wrong even if only after a mistake.
+To my stepfather, thank you for trusting my ability to see right from wrong even if it took making a mistake.
 Your immovable nature is something I continue to strive for.
-The countless friends who I have been blessed to have in my life, thank you for giving me an ear to listen, a shoulder to weep on, grace through my shortcomings, and the satisfaction of knowing I am loved.
+The countless friends who I have been blessed to have in my life, thank you for giving me an ear to listen, a shoulder to weep on, grace through my shortcomings, and the comfort of knowing I am loved.
 It has always been my aim to reciprocate what I have been given.

 It is with great humility and in simple hopes of being but a conduit that I present this material.